 - Portable Wash Bag — The Scrubba portable wash bag is the perfect tool for RVers who are trying to get by until laundry day.
 Just toss in your clothes, some water, and a bit of soap, give the clothes a good scrub, and hang everything up to dry.

 - Multi-Purpose Kitchen Gadget — Another cool cabinet space-saving set, this kit includes items like a funnel, cheese grater, and measuring cup.
-All in all there are 9 gadgets included, and they come together to create an easy-to-store collection.
+All in all, there are 8 tools included, and they come together to create an easy-to-store collection.

 - Quick-Drying Towels — Finding a place to hang wet towels in an RV can be difficult.
 Even when you do find a place to hang them, they don’t necessarily dry well.
 Help solve this issue for your friend by gifting them with some quick-drying towels.

 - Multi-Bit Screwdriver — Tools are a must for RVers.
 Things tend to break in homes-on-wheels, and unless a person wants to pay an arm and a leg to have every little thing fixed, full-timers simply must learn to be a bit handy.
 This multi-bit screwdriver is ideal for those who need to have a variety of screwdrivers on hand, but don’t have the space to store them all.

 - Over-the-Sink Cutting Board — RVs rarely have enough counter space.
 Fortunately, over-the-sink cutting boards create a bit of extra space for the cooking enthusiast to work with.
 Best of all, this cutting board also includes a tiny built-in colander, so you can rinse as you chop.